vseslavcharodei/tftp-monitor/README.md

 **Monitoring script workflow:**

-1. Define time gap that should be checked in the system log of the Host machine to find out if there were detected attempts to connect to TFTP over defined limit.
+1. Number of lines from the end of the system log of the Host machine to find out if there were detected attempts to connect to TFTP over defined limit.
 2. Check if log file that script is going to check for TFTP-Rejected messages is available (mounted into Pod and can be opened for reading).
 Finish with error if file is not available, so Kubernetes will restart Pod where script is running.
-3. Extract data from log for defined time gap and look for any appearance of LOG messages about TFTP connection rejection from kernel:
+3. Extract data from log and look for any appearance of LOG messages about TFTP connection rejection from kernel:
 - script add information about source IP addresses and counts of rejected connections;
-- script takes only last 100 lines from the syslog file in order to speed up the lookup.
+- script takes only last $nlines lines from the syslog file in order to speed up the lookup.

-> NOTE: If in your case script cannot find brute-force attempt, however, you are seeing this attempts in syslog it may be related to the fact that your system logs a lot of messages per second and script simply cannot find defined time gap in 100 last lines of system log file.
+> NOTE: If in your case script cannot find brute-force attempt, however, you are seeing this attempts in syslog it may be related to the fact that your system logs a lot of messages per second and script simply cannot find defined time gap in $nlines last lines of system log file.
-> In this case consider increasing this parameter, so script will be able to find defined time gap in the log
+> In this case consider increasing this parameter, so script will be able to find brute-force attempts in the log

 4. Script evaluates if any TFTP connections was rejected due to the fact that TFTP connections rate exceeds the limit defined in firewall:
 - if any attempts were found script composes email with report and send it to external email address: